PETER L. STEIN

 Alex & Ali

 Berkeley filmmaker Malachi Leopold's terrific thriller of a documentary tells the story of his uncle Alex, who fell in love in the 1960s while serving in the Peace Corps in Tehran and has held the torch for beautiful Ali over the decades.
-Despite the separation imposed by the Iranian revolution. they attempt to reunite, complicated by
+Despite the separation imposed by the Iranian revolution. they attempt to reunite, complicated by the changes each man has undergone in the intervening years and the very serious danger Ali faces if he is outed.

 The Royal Road